 Where could cybercriminals infiltrate?
 What would they steal?
 And finally, how can you prevent it?

-Threat modeling is the process of figuring out what your potential cyber attacks are likely to be and which data hackers would be after if they decide to attack you.
+Threat modelling is the process of figuring out what your potential cyber-attacks are likely to be and which data hackers would be after if they decide to attack you.

 Through a data audit, you can get a better idea of what information you have, where it is located, who has access to it, and how it is protected.
 This inventory will give you the knowledge needed to properly assess the cybersecurity risks for such data while considering the threats unique to your business.